Parachute (PAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Parachute Historical Price

-According to the latest data gathered on Parachute live price page, the current price of Parachute is 0USD.
-The circulating supply of Parachute(PAR) is 620.94M PAR , giving it a market capitalization of $51.77K.
+According to the latest data gathered on Parachute live price page, the current price of Parachute is 0.00008648USD.
+The circulating supply of Parachute(PAR) is 620.94M PAR , giving it a market capitalization of $53.70K.

 The Parachute Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PAR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.